Home Uses

 Concrete

-Concrete surfaces, such as driveways and sidewalks, are particularly susceptible to damage from water softener salt.
+Concrete surfaces, such as driveways and sidewalks, are particularly susceptible to damage from any salt.
 The salt can react with the concrete and cause it to become rough or pitted, which can make it more difficult to walk on and can also reduce the lifespan of the surface.

 Asphalt

-Asphalt surfaces may also be damaged by water softener salt, although this type of damage is typically less common.
+Asphalt surfaces may also be damaged by salt, although this type of damage is typically less common.
+Asphalt may show some discoloration as the salt lodges into tiny holes and pockets within the asphalt surface.

 You can minimize some damage by making sure you only use as much salt as needed and keep it limited to the areas you are deicing.
 After you’re done, make sure you shovel or sweep the leftover slush down to the end or your driveway and towards sewage drains.
 Finally, if you are concerned about damaging your outdoor surfaces, you may want to consider using a different de-icing product.

-3. The Risk Of Slipping – When using water softener salt to melt ice on a roof or in gutters, it is important to be mindful of the risk of slipping.
+2. The Risk Of Slipping – When using water softener salt to melt ice on a roof or in gutters, it is important to be mindful of the risk of slipping.
 Wear appropriate footwear and take care to avoid slipping and falling.
+Some people just stay safely on the ground and toss the salt up onto the roof and into the gutters.

 Overall, it’s important to use caution when using water softener salt as a deicer.
-Be sure to follow the manufacturer’s instructions for use, and take all necessary safety precautions.
+Be sure to take all necessary safety precautions.
 If you are unsure about whether water softener salt is the right deicing product for your needs, it is a good idea to consult the product manufacturer or a professional.
+Always consider how the water and salt are going to drain from the place you apply it to whatever is “downstream”.